mansaoutlook/Voice-Controlled-AI-Assistant-Web-Application/README.md

 Overview:

-This is a simple AI voice assistant built using HTML, CSS, and JavaScript.
-It utilizes the Web Speech API for speech recognition and speech synthesis.
-Users can click the button and issue voice commands such as:
+This is a simple web-based AI assistant that utilizes the Web Speech API for speech recognition and text-to-speech functionality.
+Users can interact via voice commands such as:

 .
 "Open YouTube"